 By integrating the management of application and application delivery services into a comprehensive, repeatable, and optimized deployment process, organizations can realize the efficiency promised by virtualization and cloud computing.
-Sixty-two percent of respondents in a 2012 Electric Cloud survey say manual steps lead to deployment errors.6

 6 ElectricDeploy-Enterprise Grade DevOps Deployment Solution. www.electric-cloud.com.
 Retrieved on July 24, 2012.